 - Authorized Indian Representative-Indian representative appointed by overseas

-Foreign Manufacturers/companies can appoint an
+Foreign Manufacturers/companies can obtain REACH Compliance Certificate by appointing an

 Authorized Representative in India to represent their case and comply with the